© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Packhorse bridge across Crook Gill, 530m south west of Mount Pleasant Farm is a scheduled monument protected by Historic England under reference 1021023.
 View the official record →

-Packhorse bridge across Crook Gill is a scheduled ancient monument located in Yorkshire, consisting of a single-span stone structure designed to facilitate the passage of pack animals and pedestrians across the gill.
+Packhorse bridge across Crook Gill is a medieval or early modern bridge structure located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021023.

 Packhorse bridge across Crook Gill, 530m south west of Mount Pleasant Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021023.